geoext/geoext3-ws/src/feature-grid/create.md

 </html>
 ```

 * Instead of a generic `Ext.data.Store`, use a `GeoExt.data.store.Features`.
-Look up the API documentation on http://geoext.github.io/geoext3/master/docs
+Look up the API documentation on http://geoext.github.io/geoext3/master/docs for further details.

-* Make sure that you reference your vector layer and the map to work on when configuring the store.
+* Make sure you reference your vector layer and the map to work on when configuring the store.

 * <button class="section" target="hint1" show="Show hint" hide="Hide hint"></button>